scalacenter/scalafix/docs/developers/setup.md

 template:

 ```
-cd reponame # The project you want to implement rules for.
+cd repo-name # The project you want to implement rules for.

 sbt new scalacenter/scalafix.g8 --repo="Repository Name"
 cd scalafix